-In conjunction with the Sunoco Merger, we amended our partnership agreement to create Class F Units.
-The number of Class F Units issued was determined at the closing of the Sunoco Merger and equaled 90.7 million, which included 40 million Class F Units issued in exchange for cash contributed by Sunoco, Inc. to us immediately prior to or concurrent with the closing of the Sunoco Merger.
-The Class F Units generally did not have any voting rights.
-The Class F Units were entitled to aggregate cash distributions equal to 35% of the total amount of cash generated by us and our subsidiaries, other than ETP Holdco, and available for distribution, up to a maximum of \$3.75 per Class F Unit per year.
-In April 2013, all of the outstanding Class F Units were exchanged for Class G Units on a one-for-one basis.
-The Class G Units have terms that are substantially the same as the Class F Units, with the principal difference between the Class G Units and the Class F Units being that allocations of depreciation and amortization to the Class G Units for tax purposes are based on a predetermined percentage and are not contingent on whether ETP has net income or loss.
-These units are held by a subsidiary and therefore are reflected as treasury units in the consolidated financial statements.
+There are currently 90.7 million Class G Units outstanding, all of which are held by a wholly-owned subsidiary of the Partnership.
+The Class G Units generally do not have any voting rights.
+The Class G Units are entitled to aggregate cash distributions equal to 35% of the total amount of cash generated by us and our subsidiaries, other than ETP Holdco, and available for distribution, up to a maximum of \$3.75 per Class G Unit per year.
+Allocations of depreciation and amortization to the Class G Units for tax purposes are based on a predetermined percentage and are not contingent on whether ETP has net income or loss.
+These units are reflected as treasury units in the consolidated financial statements.

-Class H Units and Class I Units
+Class H Units